Terms & Definitions

 Windowpane Test

-If you can do this without the dough sheet breaking or getting holes, your dough is well developed.
+If you can stretch the dough this thin without having it breaking or getting holes, your dough is well developed.
 If you get holes before you can get the sheet translucent, you need a little more kneading or stretching time.
 Check again after another 5 minutes of kneading or after another stretch.

-You may also find that allowing the dough to simply rest or Autolyze (see above) will allow the gluten to develop properly.
+You may also find that allowing the dough to simply rest or Autolyse (see above) will allow the gluten to develop properly on their own.

 Some doughs made with other types of flour such as rye will have real issues getting a good windowpane as they do not contain the amount of gluten found in wheat flour.

-Not only do “ears” or gringe help the bread expand while baking (called “oven spring”) but they also give a pleasant ‘artisanal’ appearance.
-The slightly more baked edge add to the flavour of the bread as well as the baked wheat of the crust which is usually a fair part of the the whole bread’s flavour.
+Not only do “ears” or grigne help the bread expand while baking (called oven spring) but they also give a pleasant ‘artisanal’ appearance.
+The slightly more baked edge add to the flavour of the bread as does the baked wheat of the crust which is usually a fair part of the the whole bread’s flavour.

 Lean Bread

-A lean bread is one made with the basic bread ingredients of flour, water, salt and leavening (i.e. sourdough starter, instant yeast, etc.) although there are also unleavened breads that fall into this category, such as matzo.
+A lean bread is one made with the basic bread ingredients of flour, water, salt and leavening (i.e. sourdough starter or instant yeast) although there are also unleavened breads that fall into this category, such as matzo.
 A lean bread can also have extra items such as herbs, sliced olives, grains & seeds, raisins, etc. as these are not specifically part of the dough itself.

 Enriched Bread

-On the other hand, adding herbs, grains or seeds like sunflower or extras like raising or olives does not specifically change the dough composition; they are merely flavour/texture additions.
+On the other hand, adding herbs, grains or seeds like sunflower or extras like raising or olives does not specifically change the dough composition; they are merely flavour/texture additions and are often referred to as inclusions.

 Straight Dough

 This refers to a method more than the composition of the bread.
-A straight dough is where all basic ingredients are placed in a bowl then mixed into a dough.
+A straight dough is where all basic ingredients are placed “straight into” a bowl then mixed into a dough.
 The specific ingredients are not really relevant to the definition.
-A straight dough may be easier defined by what t is not: it does not make use of a pre-ferment or sponge.
-A Straight dough is therefore a simple dough: mix, bulk ferment, shape, final proof, bake.
+A straight dough may be easier defined by what it is not: it does not make use of a pre-ferment or sponge.
+A Straight dough is therefore a simple dough: mix, bulk ferment, divide and shape, final proof, bake.
+A straight dough will generally be one that uses a commercial yeast as this can be added directly to the bowl with the other ingredients.

 Sponge Dough